Chemical tuning of a honeycomb magnet through a critical point: Introduction

 Here we report the synthesis and structural and magnetic characterization of a series of V-substituted BCAO compositions (\ch{BaCo2(AsO4)_{2-2x}(VO4)_{2x}}), 0.025~$\leq$~x~$\leq$~0.70.
-At low substitution levels, 0.025~$\leq$~x~$\leq$~0.09, long-range order in the system is gradually suppressed to \emph{T}~$\sim$~3.0~K, before disappearing down to at least \emph{T}~=~0.4~K in the intermediate substitution region.
-At higher substitution levels, 0.15~$\leq$~x~$\leq$~0.70, signs of spin freezing become apparent, long-range order reappears, and the system begins to behave similar to the fully-substituted \ch{BaCo2(VO4)2} phase.
-The x~=~0.10 composition appears to represent a critical point between these two regions, displaying signatures of strong spin correlations and minor changes to the cobalt coordination environment, but not a transition to a long-range ordered state, possibly due to enhanced quantum fluctuations in the magnetic ground state.
+At low substitution levels, 0.025~$\leq$~x~$\leq$~0.09, long-range incommensurate order in the system is gradually suppressed to \emph{T}~$\approx$~3.0~K, before disappearing down to at least \emph{T}~=~0.4~K in the intermediate substitution region.
+At higher substitution levels, 0.20~$\leq$~x~$\leq$~0.70, signs of spin freezing become apparent and the system begins to behave similar to the fully-substituted \ch{BaCo2(VO4)2} phase.
+The x~=~0.10 composition appears to represent a critical point between these two regions, displaying signatures of strong spin correlations, minor changes to the cobalt coordination environment, and a suppression of the incommensurate magnetic ground state, likely due to enhanced quantum fluctuations.